PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-11 09:25:51
+Last updated: 2024-04-11 09:26:25
-Random Quote: Elliot: "I'm not sure it's a good thing we met."
-Rue: "What are you talking about?
-You're my new favorite person." - Rue Bennett
+Random Quote: Whenever I feel good I think it will last forever.
+But it's not like that. - Rue Bennett